paritytech/polkadot-sdk/src/objectives.md

 DevOps that are administering a node (be it a full node, a validator, or an archive node) want to be able to know whether their node is operating properly, and might want to change some configuration options while the node is running.

 DevOps are usually familiar with bash scripts.
-In order to make their life easier, the functions in the JSON-RPC interface that are relevant to them should be usable with just a few CLI tools.
+In order to make their life easier, the functions in the JSON-RPC interface that are relevant to them are usable with just a few CLI tools.
 The [websocat](https://github.com/vi/websocat) CLI tool is probably the easiest way to communicate over a WebSocket connection at the time of writing of this document.

 DevOps shouldn't have to use unstable functions when writing bash scripts.
 They want to be able to run scripts automatically in the background without them breaking.
-As such, the functions that they need should be stable.
+As such, the functions that they need are stable.

 Since scripts usually run on the same machine or a machine in the same data center as the target of the JSON-RPC function calls, the bandwidth consumption and latency of the JSON-RPC functions isn't very important for this usage.